jekuno/milia/README.md

 # milia

 Milia is a multi-tenanting gem for Ruby on Rails applications.
+Milia supports Devise.

 You are viewing the documentation for using milia with **Rails 5.x** applications.
 If you want to use **Rails 4.2.x** instead please switch to [the Rails 4.x branch](https://github.com/jekuno/milia/tree/rails4-support).